benmvp/slides/2019/webu/webdev.md

 </div>

 NOTES:
-- Friend of mine recently graduated from UC Berkely boot camp
+- Friend of mine recently graduated from UC Berkely coding boot camp
-- They learned all of this in the 12-week course!
+- Look at all these skills they learned in just 12 weeks
-- All for enough skills to get an entry-level job
+- And it's _just_ enough to get an entry-level job

 /////
 <!-- .slide: data-background="#000 url(../../img/webdev/justyn-warner-551353-unsplash.jpg) no-repeat center" data-background-size="cover" -->

 NOTES:
+- Wow!
 - The bar for "minimally-viable" skills to build a site is so high now
 - We go to meetups/conferences like this to hear about all the things we **should** be doing
-- I don't think a modern website could be created by one person from scratch
-  - You would need multiple people
-  - Or rely heavily on existing OSS tools

 - But the bar wasn't always so high